-Just three skips of a stone from East Village, St. Patrick’s Island is one of Calgary’s oldest parks.
+Just three skips of a stone from East Village and the Simmons building, St. Patrick’s Island is one of Calgary’s oldest parks.
 Its development as a public space began in the late 1890s and gained momentum after a bridge to the island was built in the early 1900s.
 More than a century later, this all-but-forgotten treasure at the city’s centre is poised to re-emerge as an amenity-rich, family-friendly park space for all Calgarians to enjoy.